Johannes Volkelt

-Johannes Immanuel Volkelt (21 July 1848 in Lipnik near Biala, Austrian Galicia – 8 May 1930 in Leipzig) was a German philosopher.
+Johannes Immanuel Volkelt (21 July 1848, Lipnik near Biala, Austrian Galicia – 8 May 1930, Leipzig) was a German philosopher.

 Biography

 He was educated at Vienna, Jena, and Leipzig.
-He became professor of philosophy at Basel in 1883 and at Würzburg in 1889, and in 1894 was made professor of philosophy and pedagogy in Leipzig.
+He became professor of philosophy at Basel in 1883 and at Würzburg in 1889, and 1894 was made professor of philosophy and pedagogy in Leipzig.

 Philosophy

-In philosophy his main efforts have been his opposition to positivism and his attempt at a new metaphysical theory.
+In philosophy, his main efforts have been his opposition to positivism and his attempt at a new metaphysical theory.
 His independent position was arrived at after successive periods in which he followed Hegel, Schopenhauer, and Hartmann.

 Alongside Theodor Lipps and Stephan Witasek, he is considered one of the most important representatives of the psychology of aesthetics.
 He is particularly noted for his investigations of the concept of empathy as a fundamental principle of the theory of art.
 He proposed that experiencing a work of art with empathy has two variations: "proper empathy" (eigentliche Einfühlung) and "empathy of mood" (Stimmungseinfühlung).
 His thoughts on Einfühlung and the emphatic process were documented in his work System der Ästhetik.